openharmony/docs/en/application-dev/reference/apis/js-apis-treeset.md

 getLastValue(): T

-Obtains the value of the last entry in this container.
+Obtains the value of the last element in this container.

+**System capability**: SystemCapability.Utils.Lang

 **Return value**